muit/muit.github.io/content/posts/memory/introduction-to-allocators-and-arenas.md

 Since it doesn't keep track of previous allocations, a linear allocator **can't be freed**.

 This algorithm is by far the most performant due to its simplicity.
-But it also has the most limitations, so its use in real world is very specific.
+But it also has the most limitations, so its use in the real world is very specific.

 ### Stack
 ![Stack Allocator](/img/stack-allocator.png)